dabit3/aws-amplify-workshop-react/README.md

-# Building Web Applications with AWS Amplify
+# Building Serverless Web Applications with React and AWS Amplify

 In this workshop we'll learn how to build cloud-enabled web applications with React & [AWS Amplify](https://aws-amplify.github.io/).